tpwo/pyzet/README.md

 ### Running automatic tests

-pyzet uses pytest and tox to run automatic tests.
+Pyzet uses pytest and tox to run automatic tests.
 Use `pytest` command to test against the current Python version, or use `tox` to test against all supported Python versions (you, of course, have to install them first).
-[Pre-commit](https://pre-commit.com/) is also configured as one of tox's envs.
+[Pre-commit](https://pre-commit.com/) is also configured as one of tox's envs, but it can be run independently depending on your preference.

-Automatic test coverage is not ideal at this point, and some commands are only tested manually.
+Automatic test coverage is not ideal at this point, and some commands are only tested manually, and this is especially true in case of commands that require a user input.

 ## Zettel formatting rules and guidelines

 Zettels should use Markdown.
-It is preferred to use consistent flavor of Markdown like [CommonMark](https://commonmark.org/). pyzet will parse zettel's content trying to extract information like title and tags.
+It is preferred to use consistent flavor of Markdown like [CommonMark](https://commonmark.org/).
+Pyzet will parse zettel's content trying to extract information like title and tags.

-In fact, many rules described below are derived from rwxrob's ZettelMark specification that can be found [here](https://github.com/rwxrob/zet/blob/main/20210812154738/README.md), which is also based on CommonMark.
+In fact, many rules described below are derived from Rob Muhlestein's ZettelMark specification that can be found [here](https://github.com/rwxrob/zet/blob/main/20210812154738/README.md), which is also based on CommonMark.